Eonblast/Erlualib/README.md

 ## Building

-* Quick
+> * Quick
-* Makefiles
+> * Make
-* Pathes
+> * Pathes
-* Make
-* Unit Test
+> * Unit Test

 ### Quick

-You might be lucky, just try and execute
+You will probably have to adjust pathes, but you might be lucky, just try and execute

 	$ make

-There is Linux, Mac/Darwin and Mac/Macports support.

-It's really only pathes that need to be fixed if make doesn't work.
-See 'Pathes', below.

 If all worked out, see 'Unit Test', below to check health, then 'Samples'.

+If it didn't, read on for the right Make and how to set pathes.

-### Makefiles
+### Make

 There are three Makefiles provided

-	* Linux:        Makefile.Linux
-	* Mac/Darwin:   Makefile.Darwin
-	* Mac/Macports: Makefile.Macports
+> * `Linux:        Makefile.Linux`
+> * `Mac/Darwin:   Makefile.Darwin`
+> * `Mac/Macports: Makefile.Macports`

 Calling make will call `uname` to decide to use Makefile.Linux or .Darwin.

-### Make

-For **Linux** and **plain Mac** build and install do
+* For **Linux** and **plain Mac** build and install do

         $ make

-For a **Macports** Erlang build & install do
+* For a **Macports** Erlang build and install do

         $ make -f Makefile.Macports

 Depending on the way you built Erlang and/or Lua, you might have to do
 use sudo, e.g.:

 		$ sudo make
+or

+		$ sudo make -f Makefile.Macports

-If you get errors like '''error: ei.h: No such file or directory''' you
-need to set the pathes, see below
+Very likely, you'll get errors like **error: ei.h: No such file or directory**, and you need to set the pathes like so:

 ### Pathes

-Pathes in the make files may need to be adjusted for version numbers
-and non-standard install prefixes.
+Pathes in the make files may need to be adjusted for version numbers, and non-standard install prefixes.
-Do the following edits in the appropriate makefile.
+Do the following edits in the makefile appropriate for you:

-* Check for the erl_interface version number of your Erlang installation:
+* Check for the **erl_interface version number** of your Erlang
+  installation:

         $ ls /usr/lib/erlang/lib
 or
         $ ls /opt/local/lib/erlang/lib

-* Put that version number in the path in first line of your makefile.
+* Put that version number in the path in the
-  (Don't add '/lib')  E.g.:
+  **first line** of your makefile.
+(But don't add '/lib') E.g.:

         ERL_LIB=/usr/local/lib/erlang/lib/erl_interface-3.6.2